Inserting Pictures in PowerPoint

 Move, Resize, and Rotate Pictures

-- Resize: Drag a corner handle to keep proportions.
-Side handles may distort the image.
+- Resize: Drag corner handles to keep proportions.

-- Rotate: Drag the rotation arrow above the picture.
-Hold Shift to snap in 15° steps.
+- Rotate: Drag the rotation handle above the image.

-- Move: Click and drag the image to a new spot.
+- Move: Click and drag the picture to a new position.

-- Delete: Select the picture and press Delete or Backspace.
+- Delete: Press the Delete or Backspace key.

 Insert a Screenshot

-- Choose a window from the Available Windows list.
+- Select a window from the available list.

 - Select the area you want to capture.

-- The clipped image appears on your slide.
+- The clipped image appears on the slide.

 No comments: